 A Storm of Swords

 After the death of the skinchanger Orell, Varamyr takes control of his eagle, which still has a remnant of Orell's consciousness inside of it.
 Varamyr encounters Jon Snow in Mance Rayder's camp, and the part of Orell inside him hates the man who had killed him, so much that Varamyr hates Jon as well.
 He also instantly recognizes Jon as another warg the moment he sees the direwolf Ghost by his side.
 Jon finds that he bristles at the mere sight of Varamyr, just as Ghost bristles at the sight of Varamyr's snow bear and shadowcat.
 It is learned later that Varamyr had wanted to take Ghost from Jon Snow, believing that a second life in the direwolf would have been worthy of a king, but Mance had refused him.

-Varamyr uses Orell's eagle to scout Castle Black.
+Varamyr uses Orell's eagle to scout Castle Black during the battle beneath the Wall.
 He takes early notice of Stannis Baratheon's arrival at the Wall thanks to the eagle.
 Melisandre burns the eagle with her magic, causing Varamyr to briefly go insane and lose control of all his animals.
 The beasts then rampage through the camp and flee.

 A Dance with Dragons